mayacdsouza/Exercise-Tracker-Backend/README.md

 This repository compromises the backend code for an exercise tracker I designed in CS290: Web Development.
-For the frontend code, see this link: https://github.com/mayacdsouza/Exercise-Tracker-Frontend
+For the frontend code and more information on this project, see this link: https://github.com/mayacdsouza/Exercise-Tracker-Frontend